microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 <div class="tip" data-title="Tips">

-> You can find more information about the cache policies here:<br> > [Cache Lookup Policy][cache-lookup-policy]<br> > [Cache Store Policy][cache-store-policy]
+> You can find more information about cache policies here:<br> > [Cache Lookup Policy][cache-lookup-policy]<br> > [Cache Store Policy][cache-store-policy]
+> A lab dedicated to APIM is also available to discover the main capabilities of the Azure API Management Service : [Azure API Management Hands on Lab][hol-apim]

 </div>

 <details>
 <summary>📚 Toggle solution</summary>

-To be able to compare the performance of your API with and without the cache, you will first call it without the cache using [Postman][postman-link] or using the `products.http` inside the `Payloads` folder.
+To be able to compare the performance of your API with and without the cache, you will first call it without the cache using the `products.http` inside the `http` folder.

-To do so, go to your resource group, search the API Management service (APIM) and copy the name of the resource into the `products.http`.

-Now using HTTP REST file for instance you should see the response time of your API taking multiples seconds:
+Now using the HTTP REST file for instance you should see the response time of your API taking a few seconds:

 ![HTTP REST get products](./assets/apim-http-rest-before-caching.png)

-Now to reduce this time you can specify a policy to use the cache.
-Select **All operations** in the **Inbound processing** section and click on the **+ Add policy** button:
+To reduce this time you can specify a policy to use the cache.
+From the APIM `API` panel, select the `Products` Api and select **All operations** in the **Inbound processing** section.
+Then click on the **+ Add policy** button:

 ![APIM policy](./assets/apim-in-bound-policy.png)

-Select the cache-lookup/store policy and click on the **Add** button:
+Select the cache-lookup/store policy and click on **Add** :

 ![APIM cache-lookup policy](./assets/apim-cache-lookup-store-policy.png)